justanothercell/DragonFIghter603/README.md

 take a look at [styxcon](https://styxcon.com), our awesome dev team

-if you want to get in touch, just open an issue or something, ill think of a better way later when im not tired /j
+if you want to get in touch, just open an issue or something, i'll think of a better way later when im not tired /j

 uhhh so idk what to append to this so ill just commit